 Go Home Day!

-Drive from Lake Powell to Las Vegas
+Drive from Lake Powell to or already be in Las Vegas

 Las Vegas back to Los Angeles | Drive time: 4 Hours, 10 Minutes | 270 Miles